Elzabeth169/100_Days_Of_Code/README.md

 day 14- did problem on array and queues in python

-day 15- did problem on array  python
+day 15- did problems on array  python

-day 16- did problem on array in python
+day 16- did problems on array in python

+day 17- did problems on array in python

+day 18- did problems on array in python